JulianKahnert/blog/Content/posts/2018-03-03--pdf-archiver.md

 ### Longterm Archiving
 If I have to tag all the old files manually, it will take some time and I don't want to do this more than one time.
 So at first we dismissed the thought about storing all files with the help of one specific app.
-We still want to access our documents if a developer stops supporting his app.<br>
+We still want to access our documents if a developer stops supporting his app.

 With that in mind, we thought that plain files on a hard drive seemed to be a good fit.
-The file format was an obvious choice: [PDF](https://en.wikipedia.org/wiki/Portable_Document_Format) (or [PDF/A](https://en.wikipedia.org/wiki/PDF/A)) files are standarized and exist for quite a while already.<br>
+The file format was an obvious choice: [PDF](https://en.wikipedia.org/wiki/Portable_Document_Format) (or [PDF/A](https://en.wikipedia.org/wiki/PDF/A)) files are standarized and exist for quite a while already.

 While beeing geeks, searching via a terminal was a no-brainer.
 Furthermore we wanted to put all the necessary information into the filename.
 This keeps us independent of the current operating/file system and lets us easily backup the whole archive to another machine.